How Many Legs To Insects Have

 According to the latest estimates, there are over one million known species of insects, and scientists believe that there may be millions more yet to be discovered.
 The vast majority of these species have six legs, although there is considerable variation in leg structure and function.
 The size and shape of insect legs can vary greatly, from the long, slender legs of stick insects to the short, stout legs of beetles.

 The number of segments in the tarsus (the terminal segment of the leg) is also a common characteristic used to classify insects.
-For example, the Pentamera are beetles characterized by having five segments in their tarsi.
+Take this: the Pentamera are beetles characterized by having five segments in their tarsi.

 Professional Insights